 Social Housing Annual Conference

-The Social Housing Annual Conference took place on 9 November 2017, and is the sector’s leading one day conference which brings together over 350 senior housing professionals from across the sector.
+The Social Housing Annual Conference will take place on 5 December 2018, and is the sector’s leading one day conference which brings together over 350 senior housing professionals from across the sector.
 It provides delegates with an opportunity to debate, discuss and grapple with the latest strategic challenges that are facing the sector.

 Last years themes included: